decretist/Dissertation/Chapter2/chapter2.markdown

 collections Gratian relied on than to the rest of the *Decretum*.[35]
-The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canons have been discussed in the preceding section on the collection and selection, and nothing further need be added here.
+The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canons have been discussed in the preceding section on the collection and selection, and nothing further needs to be added here.

 ### Inscriptions